tango-controls-hdbpp/libhdbpp/README.md

 # Libhdbpp

 Interface library for the HDB++ archiving system.
-Libhdbpp provides an abstract means to archive data events to either a Cassandra or MySQL database.
+Libhdbpp provides an abstract means to archive data events to a Cassandra database, MySQL database, or potentially other database backends.

 ## Version